rehat101/blockstack-filebrowser-extension/README.md

 # unofficial-blockstack-file-explorer

-A chrome extension to explore your gaia hub on blockstack
+A chrome extension for exploring blockstack's gaia hub

 ## How to run
 `npm install` - install all dependecies